vsedov/auto_attendance/README.md

 ## How to run this?

-1. Create an environment with the following:
+1. Create an environment with the following: Within a new file called .env

     ```
     EMAIL="UNI_EMAIL"